 Our Youth Mayor represents the interests of Mansfield's young people to the Mayor and councillors, local residents and public services.

-The Youth Mayor for 2015/16 is Jake Baldry, aged 16, from Samworth Church Academy.
+The Youth Mayor for 2016/17 is Anna Rigby from The Samworth Church Academy.

 The Young Mayor serves a one year term and:

 - Is a spokesperson for the district's young people.